HexdDesign/i3-Theme-Switcher/README.md

 • Polybar in this theme switcher has both a bottom and top bar.
 Comment out the top or bottom bar and adjust modules to your own discretion.

-• As stated above, Eww widgets are hard coded to window locations and will look odd if moved without adjusting their position.
+• As stated below, Eww widgets are hard coded to window locations and will look odd if moved without adjusting their position.

 <br>